Roosevelt Hotel (Manhattan): Realty Hotels ownership

-By early 1964, the trustees of the insolvent New Haven Railroad expressed interest in taking over the hotel to Realty Hotels, a holding company jointly run by the New Haven and the New York Central.
+By early 1964, the trustees of the insolvent New Haven Railroad expressed interest in taking over the hotel and leasing it to Realty Hotels, a holding company jointly run by the New Haven and the New York Central.
 Realty Hotels took over the hotel from HCA that April.
 During the 1960s, Realty Hotels replaced about half of the manually operated elevators at the Barclay, Biltmore, Commodore, and Roosevelt, and it renovated these hotels as part of a $22 million modernization program.
 Realty Hotels' president said the renovations had helped attract new and returning customers to the hotels.
 The People's Republic of China delegation to the United Nations moved into the hotel's 14th floor in 1971, at which point the hotel's popularity had begun to decline.
 The next year, the Riese Brothers Organization leased the first-floor dining rooms.
 The Barclay, Biltmore, Commodore, and Roosevelt began showing in-room movies in 1972.
 The Roosevelt Grill became the La Difference restaurant in 1977.

 The New York Central had experienced financial decline during the 1960s, merging with the Pennsylvania Railroad in 1968 to form the Penn Central Railroad.
 Penn Central continued to face financial issues and failed to make mortgage payments.
 By late 1970, the Roosevelt Hotel was facing foreclosure, as were several other buildings that Penn Central owned around Grand Central Terminal.
 After Penn Central went bankrupt that year, the company sought to sell its properties, including the land below the Roosevelt Hotel.
 The buildings were placed for auction in October 1971.
 Penn Central received two bids for the hotel, including a low bid of $9 million from UGP Properties, but both offers were rejected.
 The proceedings were delayed for several years.
 Penn Central subsequently withdrew its offer to sell Realty Hotels' properties, including the Roosevelt.
 Instead, Penn Central spent $4.5 million renovating the Biltmore, Barclay, and Roosevelt hotels in 1976.